demisto/content/Packs/Zendesk/Integrations/Zendeskv2/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### zendesk-user-list
 ***
 Gets the specified user's data.
+Required permmisions: Admins, Agents and Light Agents.

 #### Base Command